 Xiaohongshu, launched in 2013, is a lifestyle sharing platform where users post photos, videos and articles about their daily lives.
 The app has become a popular search engine for more than 300 million users, offering recommendations on travel, cosmetics and food.

 Many American users see the move to Xiaohongshu as a protest against the TikTok ban and government control of tech platforms.
-Some are looking for alternatives to Facebook, Instagram, and X, but are concerned about their ability to recreate communities and followings on these platforms.
+Some are looking for alternatives to Facebook, Instagram and X, but are concerned about their ability to recreate communities and followings on these platforms.

-The explosion of American users has posed challenges for Xiaohongshu in moderating English content and developing translation tools, but the company sees this as an opportunity to expand its global reach, similar to the success of TikTok.
+The explosion of American users has posed challenges for Xiaohongshu in moderating English content and developing translation tools, but the company sees this as an opportunity to expand its global influence, similar to the success of TikTok.

 Cao Phong (according to Forbes, Newsweek, Reuters)